jstaf/GCaMP_4D/README.md

 ### Tips

-+ If an image appears misaligned (there are two identically shaped features in close proximity, but one is blue and one is red), it probably is misaligned.
++ If an image appears misaligned (there are two identically shaped features in close proximity, but one is blue and one is red), it probably *is* misaligned.
 Just reselect the passes you are analyzing and it will attempt to re-align things.
 This fixes bad alignments most of the time.
 + If you want to export an image (either for comparison to another image or to just save), hit the `Export Display` button.
 This creates an identical copy of what you're seeing in a new window all by itself.
 This has the added benefit of if you make changes to the image before you export it, it won't mess up the rest of the application (the application is a MATLAB figure, and can be messed up if you start trying to change axes/colormaps there).
 + To alter the colormap, right click on it and select `Interactive Colormap Shift`.
 You can now change the colormap by clicking and dragging.
 You can alternatively select an entirely different colormap with `Standard Colormaps`.
++ If you are seeing a bunch of orange text when you load an image, it's because BioFormats thinks MATLAB hasn't allocated enough Java heap space.
+Follow the directions in the orange text to fix this.